top of page

 Singing About Molly Malone

-The popular Irish song, Molly Malone, also known as Cockles and Mussels.
-In the song, Molly walked the streets of Dublin, continuing the family trade of selling fish from her wheelbarrow and singing as she went.
-She died of a fever and it is said her ghost haunts the city to this day.
+The popular Irish song Molly Malone, famously performed by The Dubliners and also known as Cockles and Mussels, tells the tale of a young woman named Molly Malone, who roamed the streets of Dublin, selling fish from a wheelbarrow and singing as she went.
+According to the song, Molly tragically died of a fever, and legend has it that her ghost still lingers in the city.

 Origin stories about Molly or Mary Malone from the 17th century have been connected to England, Scotland, and the United States.
 While some accounts mention a Mary Malone baptized and buried at St. John’s Church in Dublin, many doubt her existence, turning Molly into an urban legend.
-According to folklore, rubbing her cleavage is believed to bring good luck.
-Dubliners have affectionately given her nicknames such as the tart with the cart, the dolly with the trolley, and the dish with the fish, in true Irish tradition.
+Folklore suggests that touching her cleavage brings good luck.
+In true Irish fashion, Dubliners have lovingly dubbed her the tart with the cart, the dolly with the trolley, and the dish with the fish.

 Lyrics to Molly Malone